jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 I worked at a bank during the first two semesters of community college.
 Then I had to stop working and rely on boxing earnings to cover my cost of living.
 When I stopped boxing, [I started tutoring high school math and physics](/how-to-get-better-at-math/).
 During all of this, I was still doing National Guard drills on the weekends and collecting that pay.

 Even with all of this, there was still a point where I had to pay about $1000 out of pocket.
-American education is not cheap, so it's important that you go[&nbsp;back to school for something that will make you employable.](https://www.bachelorsdegreecenter.org/highest-paying-bachelors-degrees-future/){: target="_blank" rel="noopener noreferrer"}
+American education is not cheap, so it's important that you go[back to school for something that will make you employable.](https://www.bachelorsdegreecenter.org/highest-paying-bachelors-degrees-future/){: target="_blank" rel="noopener noreferrer"}

 You need to be reasonably sure that your degree program will lead down a career path where you're going to make enough money to at least cover the monthly repayment cost for any financial aid you get.